 e.
 If you don’t intend to pay contributors, select Turn off contributor payments.

 f.
 Custom Branding: After creating your network, you can include your logo on the branded landing page and emails to contributors by dragging the logo file to the drag area.
 Note: the minimum logo size is 64px X 64px, but we recommend a 100px X 100px logo to be centered better.

 Building the Profile Form

-- Click the name of the panel you created, then click the Attributes tab.
+- Click the name of the network you created, then click the Attributes tab.